 Farmers

-Native pollinators assist in crop pollination however, they cannot be relied upon from year to year.
-Populations of these fluctuate greatly from year to year due to weather, lack of or destruction of habitat, and agricultural pesticide use.
+Native pollinators assist in crop pollination, but they cannot be relied upon from year to year.
+Their populations fluctuate significantly due to weather, habitat loss, and agricultural pesticide use.
+Managed honeybees offer a consistent, professional solution.

-Many crops require honey bees to transfer pollen in order to have a good seed set and ensure that a good fruit develops around these seeds.
-As honeybees gather pollen and nectar for their survival, they pollinate crops; crops are 90-percent dependent on honeybee pollination.
+Many crops require honeybees to transfer pollen in order to achieve a good seed set and ensure quality fruit development.
+As honeybees gather pollen and nectar for their survival, they pollinate crops — and crops are up to 90% dependent on honeybee pollination.

 Each year, farmers and growers continue to feed more people using less land.
-Honeybees are very much a part of this modern agricultural success story.
-Managed honey bees are the most efficient means to ensure successful pollination of a wide range of crops.
+Managed honeybees are the most efficient means to ensure successful pollination across a wide range of crops — and are very much part of this modern agricultural success story.

-Our high quality Pollination service is available to growers in the South East of England.
-We provide the required quantity of honeybee colonies in an appropriate condition to work at the time they are required.
-Our professional expertise ensures we can work with growers to ensure the optimum placement and density of hives for maximum pollination, with minimum disruption to other farm activities.
+Our high-quality pollination service is available to growers across the South East of England.
+We provide the required quantity of honeybee colonies in appropriate condition, at the time they are needed.
+Our professional expertise ensures optimum hive placement and density for maximum pollination, with minimum disruption to other farm activities.

 Oilseed Rape (OSR)

-Findings from the study highlighted a substantial reduction of 60 percent in fruit set for plants with pollen deficits, contrasting with the 78 percent set in adequately pollinated plants.
-Moreover, these plants produced 21 percent fewer seeds per pod than those effectively pollinated by insects and 14 percent fewer seeds compared to wind-pollinated plants.
+The study found a 60% reduction in fruit set for plants with pollen deficits, compared to 78% in adequately pollinated plants.
+Under-pollinated plants also produced 21% fewer seeds per pod than those effectively pollinated by insects.

 Peas